The three main functions of the MMU are to:

 Table A5-1 TLBs and TLB caches in the MMU

-The TLB entries contain a Virtual Machine Identifier (VMID) to permit virtual machine switches by the hypervisor without requiring the TLB to be invalidated.
+The TLB entries contain a Virtual Machine Identifier (VMID) to prevent context switch TLB flushes on virtual machine switches by the hypervisor.

 The Cortex®-A55 core supports a 40-bit physical address range, which allows 1TB of physical memory to be addressed.